 LinkedIn Sign Up and Login Instructions

-LinkedIn is the top online directory of professionals and companies.
+LinkedIn is the leading online directory of professionals and companies.
 Both individuals and companies use LinkedIn for professional networking, recruiting, job searching, career building, and staying in touch with connections.

-Because employers use LinkedIn for hiring purposes, it is important for job seekers to have a presence on LinkedIn, and use the site actively.
-As the saying goes, you want to fish where the fishes are.
+Because so many employers use LinkedIn for hiring purposes, it is important for job seekers to have a strong presence on LinkedIn, and use the site actively.

 In order to log in to LinkedIn, you'll first need to sign up to join.
-Luckily, it’s free—and simple—to create a LinkedIn account.
-Here is how:
+It's free—and simple—to create a LinkedIn account.
+Here's how:

 - Visit LinkedIn